Instalments for Amazon

 Your credit limit is the most you can spend in total with your instalment account, providing you have a valid Direct Debit in place, keep up with your monthly payments and stay within your monthly payment limit.

 We use information from your application and credit reference agencies to calculate a credit limit and monthly payment limit that’s affordable for you.
+This will impact your credit score only the first time when the instalment account is opened and does not impact when you re-use the credit line.

 To calculate your monthly payments, we take the amount you borrowed, add the total interest due over the length of your plan, and divide it by the number of payments you’ve agreed to.